Eliav2/react-xarrows/README.md

 each anchor can be: `"auto" | "middle" | "left" | "right" | "top" | "bottom"`.
-`auto` will choose automatically the path with the smallest length. can also be a list of possible anchors. if list is provided - the minimal length anchors will be choosed from the list. you can also offset each anchor passing `offset`.
+`auto` will choose automatically the path with the smallest length. can also be a list of possible anchors. if list is provided - the minimal length anchors will be choose from the list. you can also offset each anchor passing `offset`.
 examples: